Hyperbolic contact symplectic lifts: Contact automorphisms and symplectomorphisms

+In this section, we relate the automorphism group of a proper Reeb manifold to the automorphism group of its symplectic base manifold.

+\begin{lemma} Suppose that \((S,\omega)\) is a Kobayashi hyperbolic holomorphic symplectic manifold.
+Then \(\Aut_{\C\omega}S\) is a Lie group acting smoothly and properly on \(S\). \end{lemma} \begin{proof} Since $S$ is Kobayashi hyperbolic, $\Aut S$ is a Lie group acting smoothly and properly on $S$.
+Clearly, $\Aut_{\C\omega}S$ is a closed subgroup of $\Aut S$.
+So it is a Lie subgroup \cite[p.~319 Theorem~9.3.7]{HN2012}.
+It is closed, so embedded, so also acts smoothly and properly. \end{proof}

 \begin{theorem} Let $(M, V, v, S, \omega)$ be a hyperbolic contact symplectic lift.
 Suppose that $M$ is connected.
-Then $\Aut_{\C\omega} S$ is a closed Lie subgroup of the Lie group $\Aut S$, and there is a morphism of Lie groups $\Psi\colon \Aut_V M\to\Aut_{\C\omega} S$.
-The kernel of this morphism is a Lie group of real dimension $2$ and coincides with the flow of the Reeb vector field $v$. \end{theorem} \begin{proof} Since $S$ is Kobayashi hyperbolic, $\Aut S$ is a Lie group.
-Clearly, $\Aut_{\C\omega}S$ is a closed subgroup of $\Aut S$, hence a Lie subgroup \cite[p.~319 Theorem~9.3.7]{HN2012}.
-By Theorem~\vref{cor:lambda}, every automorphism $F\in\Aut_V M$ is a \(\lambda\)-Reeb morphism, and so lifts an associated scale symplectic automorphism \(\hat F\), unique up to Reeb flow. \end{proof} This improves (in case of contact symplectic lifts) Proposition~\vref{prop:3bound}: \begin{corollary} Let $(M, V, v, S, \omega)$ be a hyperbolic contact symplectic lift.
+Then $M\to S$ is equivariant for a unique morphism of Lie groups $\Aut_V M\to\Aut_{\C\omega} S$.
+The kernel of this morphism is a Lie group of real dimension $2$.
+It consists precisely of the flow of the Reeb vector field $v$.
+We see a short exact sequence of Lie group morphisms

+\end{theorem} \begin{proof} By Theorem~\vref{Thm:Riccardo}, \(\Aut_V M\) is a Lie group acting smoothly and properly on $M$.
+By Corollary~\vref{cor:lambda}, every automorphism $F\in\Aut_V M$ is a \(\lambda\)-Reeb morphism.
+So it is the lift of an associated scale symplectic automorphism \(\hat F\), unique up to Reeb flow.
+So \(F\mapsto \hat F\) is a group morphism $\Aut_V M\to\Aut S$, for which $M\to S$ is equivariant.
+In the compact-open topology, each element of $\Aut_V M$ acts continuously on $M$ taking Reeb flow lines to one another, so acts continuously on the space of Reeb flow lines: $S=M/\C$.
+A continuous Lie group action is smooth, so $\Aut_V M\to \Aut S$ is a smooth Lie group morphism.
+By corollary~\vref{cor:autos.id.on.S}, the kernel of this Lie group morphism is the Reeb flow. \end{proof} For a contact symplectic lift, this theorem improves the bound on the automorphism group dimension from Proposition~\vref{prop:3bound}: \begin{corollary} Let $(M,V,v,S,\omega)$ be a hyperbolic contact symplectic lift.
 Then

 In particular, if $S$ has complex dimension $2N$,